Margaret Wade Labarge: Early life and family

 Margaret Wade was born on July 18, 1916, in New York City and grew up on the Upper East Side.
 Her father, Alfred B. Wade, was a partner in a brokerage firm and her mother, Cecilia Helen Mein Wade, was an alumnus of Sacred Heart.
-Her parents had expectations of her that were no less than those for her three older brothers: Monroe became and actor and drama teacher in Princeton; Hugh became head of the Canadian Studies department at the University of Rochester and writer of The French Canadians, a history of the economy of French Canada; Philip was a World War II soldier who earned a medal of honour from France.
+Her parents had expectations of her that were no less than those for her three older brothers: Monroe became and actor and drama teacher in Princeton; Hugh became head of the Canadian Studies department at the University of Rochester and writer of The French Canadians, a history of the economy of French Canada; Philip was a World War 2 soldier who earned a medal of honour from France.

 The family moved from New York to New Canaan, Connecticut, after a physician made a recommendation for country living to help ten-year-old Wade's vision problems.
 She was also told not to read at all for a year, but she snuck books into trees she climbed and under her covers at night.
 She later attended a Sacred Heart boarding school in Greenwich, Connecticut.

 Education

 She studied at Radcliffe College, then went on to graduate studies at St Anne's College of Oxford University.
 She considered English literature as a focus, but settled upon medieval history; her supervisor was Frederick Maurice Powicke.
-She wrote her thesis about Simon de Montfort, 6th Earl of Leicester.
+She wrote her thesis about Simon Montfort.